HenryCHYeung/Thats-Crazy/README.md

 Case has no restrictions.

 For more information about the algorithm.
-Please look at `algorithm_psuedo_code.txt`.
+Please look at `algorithm_pseudo_code.txt`.